ubccr/xdmod/docs/upgrade.md

 After the upgrade, users wishing to use the [`xdmod-data`](https://github.com/ubccr/xdmod-data) Python package to retrieve data from your Open XDMoD installation will need `xdmod-data` version 1.0.1 or greater.
-To upgrade the package to the latest version, users can run `pip install --upgrade xdmod-data`.
+To upgrade the Python package to the latest version, users can run `pip install --upgrade xdmod-data`.

 ### Configuration File Changes